MediciNova (NASDAQ:MNOV) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of MediciNova (NASDAQ:MNOV – Get Rating) in a research note issued on Wednesday.
+StockNews.com assumed coverage on shares of MediciNova (NASDAQ:MNOV – Get Rating) in a note issued to investors on Thursday.
 The brokerage set a “hold” rating on the biopharmaceutical company’s stock.

-Separately, B. Riley dropped their price target on MediciNova from $11.00 to $6.00 in a report on Monday, January 24th.
+Separately, B. Riley cut their price objective on MediciNova from $11.00 to $6.00 in a report on Monday, January 24th.

 - Get a free copy of the StockNews.com research report on MediciNova (MNOV)